-Here at Tassal, sustainability is more than just an expression; it is a value we live by and we hold ourselves and our products to the highest of standards.
+Sustainability is about being a responsible business.
+Here at Tassal, it’s a value we live by and hold ourselves and our products to the highest of standards.
 Our focus on sustainability has been the basis for developing programs around food safety, environmental management, fish welfare and our fish quality.

 Tassal and the Environment